reactjs/react.dev/beta/src/pages/learn/manipulating-the-dom-with-refs.md

 <Intro>

-Because React handles updating the [DOM](https://developer.mozilla.org/docs/Web/API/Document_Object_Model/Introduction) to match your render output, your components won't often need to manipulate the DOM.
+React automatically updates the [DOM](https://developer.mozilla.org/docs/Web/API/Document_Object_Model/Introduction) to match your render output, so your components won't often need to manipulate it.
 However, sometimes you might need access to the DOM elements managed by React--for example, to focus a node, scroll to it, or measure its size and position.
-There is no built-in way to do those things in React, so you will need a [ref](/learn/referencing-values-with-refs#refs-and-the-dom) to the DOM node.
+There is no built-in way to do those things in React, so you will need a *ref* to the DOM node.

 </Intro>